mage-ai/mage-ai/README.md

 # 🤔 Frequently Asked Questions (FAQs)

-Check out our [FAQ page](https://www.notion.so/mageai/Mage-FAQs-33d93ee65f934ed39568f8a4bc823b39) to find answers to some our most asked questions.
+Check out our [FAQ page](https://www.notion.so/mageai/Mage-FAQs-33d93ee65f934ed39568f8a4bc823b39) to find answers to some of our most asked questions.

 <br />